Quicklinks:

 All types of metals can be mechanically fastened using bolts or screws.

-- Plastic or rubber washers are needed to prevent GALVANIC ACTION between some metals
+- Plastic or rubber washers are needed to prevent Galvanic Action between some metals (see below)

 - Small screws can be used to attach light gauge metals, these are typically self tapping